What Is Sampling in Music?

 The gear and software you need

 You do not need expensive hardware to start sampling.
 Every major DAW (digital audio workstation) ships with a built-in sampler, and many include dedicated drum samplers and slicing tools.
 Hardware samplers and groovebox-style devices still exist and feel great to play, but software does everything you need to learn.
+For a hands-on, start-to-finish workflow, our walkthrough on how to sample music takes you through your first flip.

 A typical sampling workflow looks like this: